IRS Phasing Out Paper Checks: What Happens After September 30?

 According to the Bureau of Fiscal Service, check fraud has increased nationwide by 385% since the beginning of the COVID-19 pandemic.
 This fraud has impacted IRS and Social Security payments.

-• Additionally, issuing paper checks is relatively expensive, costing the federal government about 50 cents per payment compared to an electronic funds transfer (EFT), which may cost less than 15 cents per check.
+- Additionally, issuing paper checks is relatively expensive, costing the federal government about 50 cents per payment compared with an electronic funds transfer (EFT), which might cost less than 15 cents per check.

 Can I still pay my taxes with a check?

 Under the new rule, payments made to the federal government — including taxes and fees — generally must be made electronically.
-You cannot pay via check after September 30 (unless you qualify for a waiver — more on that later).
+You might not be able to pay via check after September 30 (unless you qualify for a waiver — more on that later).

 Instead, you can use the Electronic Federal Tax Payment System (EFTPS) to pay your federal taxes.
-Alternatively, you may pay your federal tax bill via IRS Direct Pay, through your online IRS account, or by way of debit card, credit card, or digital wallet.
+Alternatively, you can pay your federal tax bill via IRS Direct Pay, through your online IRS account, or by way of debit card, credit card or digital wallet.

 For more information, check out Kiplinger’s report How to Pay the IRS if You Owe Taxes.